aws-ia/terraform-aws-eks-blueprints/patterns/ml-container-cache/README.md

 See [here](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites) for the prerequisites and steps to deploy this pattern.

-1. Navigate to the `cache-builder/` directory in order to deploy the Step Function state machine that will create the EBS volume snapshots with the cached images.
+1. First, deploy the Step Function state machine that will create the EBS volume snapshots with the cached images.

     ```sh
-    cd cache-builder
     terraform init
-    terraform apply --auto-approve
+    terraform apply -target=module.ebs_snapshot_builder -target=module.vpc --auto-approve
     ```

 2. Once the cache builder resources have been provisioned, execute the state machine by either navigating to the state machine within the AWS console and clicking `Start execution` (with the defaults or by passing in values to override the default values), or by using the provided output from the Terraform output value `start_execution_command` to start the state machine using the awscli.
 For example, the output looks similar to the following: